 In this case, we are interested in optimizing stocks of finished products of a manufacturer producing spare parts for the medical industry.

-Our customer manages consignment and VMI stocks for his clients who are large European assemblers.
-Our client manages inventory in its facilities as well as VMI stocks at each of their clients.
+Our customer manages consignment and VMI stocks for his clients, who are large European assemblers.
+Our client manages inventory in its facilities and VMI stocks at each of its clients.

 Artificial intelligence algorithms to decrease inventory and stock-outs